DarkGhostHunter/Captchavel/README.md

 Easily integrate Google reCAPTCHA v3 into your Laravel application.

 > This is totally compatible with reCAPTCHA v2, so you can use both.
+Check [this GitHub comment](https://github.com/google/recaptcha/issues/279#issuecomment-445529732) about the caveats.

 ## Installation